US agencies hacked in monthslong global cyberspying campaign

 In a tweet Sunday, Krebs said "hacks of this type take exceptional tradecraft and time," adding that he believed that its impact was only beginning to be understood.

-Hackers linked to Russia were able to break into the State Department's email system in 2014, infecting it so thoroughly that it had to be cut off from the internet while experts worked to eliminate the infestation.
+Hackers linked to Russia, for instance, were able to break into the State Department's email system in 2014, infecting it so thoroughly that it had to be cut off from the internet while experts worked to eliminate the infestation.
+A year later, a hack at the U.S. government's personnel office blamed on China compromised the personal information of some 22 million current, former and prospective federal employees, including highly sensitive data such as background investigations.

 Austin, Texas-based SolarWinds confirmed Sunday a "potential vulnerability" related to updates released between March and June for software products called Orion that help monitor networks for problems.